 In Qatar, the old traditions and architecture of the Arabian desert cohabit with spectacular skylines, worldwide culinary spots, and fancy cars.
-Besides this, numerous jobs opportunities, along with the high-quality of life, attract millions of foreigners to this sunny country.
-As a result, Qatar is today a fascinating cultural mosaic and home to the second largest expat community in the world.
+Besides this, numerous job opportunities, along with the high-quality of life, attract millions of foreigners to this sunny country.
+As a result, Qatar is today a fascinating cultural mosaic and home to the second-largest expat community in the world.

 The official language of Qatar is Arabic.
-Despite this, English is widely spoken in the country and, among the large expatriate community, Persian and Urdu is often spoken.
+Despite this, English is widely spoken in the country and, among the large expatriate community, Persian and Urdu are often spoken.
 Learning a few Arabic words and phrases can demonstrate your interest in the country and its language, and may help you to integrate more easily.
-Check out our article on Arabic: the language of Qatar.

 The Qatari people are descendants of Bedouin; Arab-speaking nomadic groups who lived in the Middle Eastern deserts and maintained a tradition of generous hospitality.
 That said, Qatari society tends to be fairly conservative in most aspects, which is a result of heavy influences from Islamic traditions.
 Family, traditional architectural features, items associated with the nation’s past (such as desert nomadism, Bedouin tents and carpets, camels, maritime trade, and pearls), and images of the ruler are important national symbols.